roboflow/inference/inference/enterprise/parallel/README.md

 > ⚠️ Currently, only Object Detection, Instance Segmentation, and Classification models are supported by this module.
 Core models are not enabled.

 > ⚠️ We require a Roboflow Enterprise License to use this in production.
-See LICENSE.txt for details.
+See inference/enterpise/LICENSE.txt for details.

 ## How To Use Concurrent Processing
 You can build the server using `./inference/enterprise/parallel/build.sh` and run it using `./inference/enterprise/parallel/run.sh`